jhdrn/myra/README.md

 The following lifecycle events are fired:

 - willMount - called before the component will attach to the DOM
+- shouldRender - used to decide whether to render the component or not
 - willRender - called before the component will be rendered
 - didRender - called after the component was rendered
 - didMount - called after the component was attached to the DOM